 How To Edit Your WordPress User Profile

-In this tutorial, you will learn how to change your user profile in WordPress and configure optional contact details.
+In this tutorial, you will learn how to configure and edit your user profile in WordPress.

-You will also learn how to set up an “about the author” section that will display on your site in the “Author Archives” page and how to use this feature to better promote yourself or your business online.
+We will also show you how to set up an effective author bio that will automatically display information about you in the “Author Archives” section of your blog and link to your published content, and how to use this feature to better promote yourself and your business online.

-At the far right-hand side at the top of your screen is the Howdy, User Name section …
+On the far right-hand side at the top of your admin dashboard is the Howdy, User Name section.

-Another way to access your user profile from the main navigation menu is to go to Users > Your Profile …
+You can also access your user profile screen from the main navigation menu by selecting Users > Your Profile.

-The Profile section contains a number of subsections that allow you to view and manage information about your user account.
+The Profile screen contains various subsections that let you configure, view, and manage information about your user account.

 - Personal Options